mantisbayne/making-motionlayout/README.md

 # MotionLayout Codelab

-This folder contains the source code for the Motion Layout codelab.
+This contains code obtained from Udacity's course https://classroom.udacity.com/courses/ud940, with a few modifications

 ### License